robertomlsoares/hiomo-tg-bot/README.md

-# hiomo-tg-bot
+# HiomoBot
-Telegram bot that sends daily Sodexo menus of Hiomotie 32.
+Telegram bot that sends the daily menu of the Sodexo restaurant on Hiomotie 32.